JGray-21/DATS-6101-Project/README.md

   * Vote
   * Each test w/ polviews (with and without interaction terms of who is in office) and race.

-Bivariate and multivariate - 3 models with
+Bivariate and multivariate - 3 models with:
 77-82 and 18-22

 Josh:
  * make interaction terms
- * Pres16 and Pres
+ * Pres16 and Pres76

  Vaijayanti:
  * Confed